 The 61 Day Challenge is a health education campaign focusing on fitness, nutrition, health education and commitment to living a healthier life.
 It is an annual community program with a 61 day focus on healthy lifestyle management.
 Individuals and groups of all ages and backgrounds participating in the challenge are encouraged to Take the Pledge, promising to make healthy changes in their life.
-This year's specific health challenge is More Steps, More Fruit, challenging participants to increase their physical activity and add more fruits to their diet.

 Starting in 2012, the first challenge was a No Soda Pop in November campaign.
 For the 30 days in November, participants were asked to not drink soda pop.
 The 2012 Say No to Soda Pop campaign received national attention as hundreds of local Detroiters took the pledge and gave up the unhealthy sugary drink for the month of November.